harvestcore/harvestcore/README.md

 ### Hi y'all 👀

-I like to make stuff.
+:shipit: I like to make stuff.